TornikeKhutsishvili/Movies/README.md

-🎬 MoviesTK – Angular Movie App
+## 🎬 MoviesTK – Angular Movie App
 Welcome to MoviesTK, a feature-rich movie web application built with Angular, Bootstrap, and TMDB API integration.
 This project allows users to browse, search, and view detailed information about movies, with clean design and dynamic interactivity.

-🔍 Features
+## 🔍 Features
+📝 Registration and Login – Sign up and log in functionality (stored locally).

+🎞️ Movie List – Browse a collection of trending/popular movies.

+🎠 Carousel – Highlighted movie slider on the home page.

 🔎 Search Functionality – Search movies by title across multiple routes.

 📄 Movie Detail Page – View in-depth information like description, runtime, genres, and streaming regions.